U(2) is Right for Leptons and Left for Quarks: selection rules in the SMEFT

-The most sensitive indirect experimental probes can be organized into the categories $\Delta F = 2$~\cite{Silvestrini:2018dos}, cLFV~\cite{Feruglio:2015gka,Davidson:2020hkf}, and EDMs~\cite{ACME:2018yjb,Kley:2021yhn,Marzocca:2021miv}, where we closely follow these references in our numerical analysis.
+The most sensitive indirect experimental probes can be organized into the categories $\Delta F = 2$~\cite{Silvestrini:2018dos}, cLFV~\cite{Feruglio:2015gka, Davidson:2020hkf}, and EDMs~\cite{ACME:2018yjb, Kley:2021yhn, Marzocca:2021miv}, and we collect the reported limits from these references.
 The resulting limits on the effective scales for various operators are shown in~\cref{fig:bounds}.
 Operators are specified by a Wilson coefficient, adopting the notation of Ref.~\cite{Grzadkowski:2010es}, with the flavor indices that exhibit the strongest bounds.

 Our results can be succinctly summarized as follows: First, operators involving only the fields $\ell$, $u$, $d$, or flavor transfers of the form $\bar q_\alpha e^\alpha$ are not suppressed by $\U(2)_{q+e}$ and, therefore, exhibit the same bounds as the flavor anarchy scenario.
 The same is true for flavor-violating $\ell$, $u$, or $d$ currents that multiply flavor-conserving currents of any species, e.g., $[\mathcal{C}_{\ell q}]_{1211}$ contributing to $\mu\rightarrow e$ conversions or $[C_{\ell e}]_{2111}$ producing $\mu \rightarrow 3 e$.
 On the other hand, flavor-violating $q$-currents are CKM suppressed, resulting in MFV-like bounds for $4q$ operators and moderate suppression in mixed $2q$ operators.
 Similarly, flavor-violating $e$-currents are $R_e$ suppressed, for example, $\mu \to 3 e$ from $\mathcal{O}_{ee}$ arises only via $[R_e^\dag]_{23} [R_e]_{31} \propto m_e m_\mu /m_\tau^2$.